spinedaz/Website/README.md

 <!-- wp:paragraph -->
 <p>I created this webpage with the idea of sharing the process and struggles with my thesis.
 Although there are a lot of resources out there, I would like to share my own tutorials and tips about landscape connectivity that I've been discovering through out the process of my thesis and my starting career as a researcher.</p>
 <!-- /wp:paragraph -->

+<p>There is also a space in this wepage for birds.
+Birdwatching is one of my favorite hobbies and I would love to share the birds I've seen during my years birdwatching in Colombia and some of the nice pictures I've taken in Europe.</p>

 ---